-- Outdoor air may be drawn through air inlets installed 1. in exterior walls or windows.
-The air inlets shall comply with all of the following: - - 1.1 Inlets shall have controllable, secure openings and shall be designed to not compromise the thermal properties of the building envelope. - 1.2.
+- 1. Outdoor air may be drawn through air inlets installed in exterior walls or windows.
+The air inlets shall comply with all of the following: - 1.1 Inlets shall have controllable, secure openings and shall be designed to not compromise the thermal properties of the building envelope. - 1.2.
 Inlets shall be accessible to occupants, including compliance with Section 1109.13 of the International Building Code for designated accessible units, Type A units and Type B units. - 1.3.
 Inlets shall be screened or otherwise protected from entry by insects, leaves, or other material. - 1.4.
-Inlets shall provide not less than 4 square inches of net free area of opening for each 10 cfm of outdoor air required in Table 403.3 or Table 403.8.1. - 1.5.
+Inlets shall provide not less than 4 square inches of net free area of opening for each 10 cfm of outdoor air required in Table 403.3.1.1 or Table 403.8.1. - 1.5.
 Any inlet or combination of inlets which provide 10 cfm at 10 Pascals as determined by the Home Ventilation Institute Air Flow Test Standard (HVI 901 (November 1996)) are deemed equivalent to 4 square inches of net free area. - 1.6.
 Each occupiable space shall have a minimum of one air inlet that has a minimum of 4 square inches of net free area. - 2.
-In high-rise buildings, outdoor air may be drawn in through operable windows, doors, louvers or other operable openings to the outdoors.
-Exterior spaces shall have a minimum openable area of 4 percent of the total floor area being ventilated.
-Doors exiting to a corridor, court or public way shall not be used to → provide outdoor air.
+Outdoor air may be drawn in through operable openings to the outdoors.
+Each habitable space shall be provided with operable openings with an openable area of not less than 4 square inches of net free area of opening for each 10 cfm of outdoor air required by Table 403.3.1.1 or Table 403.8.1.
+Doors exiting to a corridor, court or public way shall not be used to provide outdoor air.
 The operable openings shall comply with the following: - 2.1.
 Openings shall be controllable, securable, and shall be designed to not compromise the thermal properties of the building envelope. - 2.2.
-Openings shall be accessible to occupants, including compliance with Section 1109.13 of the International Building Code for designated accessible units, Type A units and Type B units.
+Openings shall be accessible to occupants, including compliance with Section 1109.13 of the International Building Code for designated accessible units, Type A units and Type B units. - 2.3 Openings shall be screened or otherwise protected from entry by leaves or other material.